-Chelsea at the time were suffering financial difficulties.
-Ken Bates had dragged the club into the modern world after purchasing it for £1 in the early 1980’s.
-But by 2003 the club had a huge amount of debt and was struggling to meet a £23 million interest payment.
+Chelsea at the time were suffering financial difficulties and struggling to meet a £23 million interest payment.
 Enter Abramovich, who according to Chelsea CEO Trevor Birch – concluded the deal in just 15 minutes.

-Abramovich came from humble beginnings.
+Despite his vast net worth, Abramovich came from humble beginnings.
 He was born in 1966 in Saratov, on the Volga river, into a Jewish family.
 But would be brought up an orphan at 5 by an uncle and then later his grandmother in Moscow.
 He studied highway engineering and entered the army for his national service.
-When he came out in 1986 the world was changing, Mikhail Gorbachev was now trying to reform the Soviet state, introducing the concepts of glasnost (openness) and perestroika (economic and political restructuring).
+When he came out in 1986 the world was changing, Mikhail Gorbachev was now trying to reform the Soviet state.

 made a fortune in trading in Soviet made cars.
 The two became partners and agreed on that fateful day to try and rationalize the oil industry through vertical integration, essentially grouping different companies involved in extracting and refining oil, under one umbrella company which they would control.
 This was realized thanks to the infamous loans-for-shares program.

 After Yeltsin’s re-election, Berezovsky and Abramovich bought Sibneft for $100 million.
-It’s believed it’s true worth was close to $3 billion.
+It’s believed its true worth was close to $3 billion.
 It made them billionaires at a time when most Russian citizens were struggling to put food on the table.
-Under Yeltsin, the oligarchs wielded extraordinary power and became despised in Russia for their greed and exploitation.
-But by the end of the 1990’s Yeltsin was ill and struggling with alcohol addiction.
-He was forced to step down at a time when he was deeply unpopular, largely thanks to the 1998 financial crisis when the ruble collapsed.
+Yeltsin stepped down at the end of as he was ill and struggling with alcohol addiction.
 Enter Vladimir Putin, a former KGB man who had built a power base in his native St Petersburg and was Yeltsin’s chosen replacement.

-Berezovsky, as well as other Yeltson oligarchs like Mikhail Khodorkovsky – who bought Yukos oil and was Russia’s richest man, had their own ambitions for power or reform and didn’t see Putin as much of a threat.
+Berezovsky, as well as other Yeltsin oligarchs like Mikhail Khodorkovsky – who bought Yukos oil and was Russia’s richest man, didn’t see Putin as much of a threat.
 Seeing the writing on the wall, Abramovich quickly aligned himself with Putin, who had promised that he would smash the oligarchs and bring their wealth back under state control.
 One by one, their fortunes were taken, their assets seized by the state and the oligarchs jailed, usually on tax charges.
-In 2003 Khodorkovsky was arrested for tax evasion and fraud, among other charges.
 But not Abramovich.

-Putin demanded absolute loyalty if they were to keep their fortunes, including abandoning any thoughts of political power.
+Putin demanded absolute loyalty if they were to keep their fortunes.
 Part of that, according to defectors and several investigations, involved paying a form of tribute.
 Abramovich and others allegedly contributed millions of dollars to projects close to Putin, like investing in a Black Sea palace that has been dubbed “Putin’s Palace” and to buy a state-of-the-art yacht for Putin called “Olympia.”
 Abramovich has always denied this.
-When the BBC’s Panorama made the allegations again in 2016, his lawyers dismissed them as a “rehash of speculation and rumor.”

 It is for his investment in Chelsea that he is best known around the globe.
-His carefree attitude to spending including £2 billion in his first ten years, has transformed the game, terrifying other top clubs who could not compete.
-Being a millionaire was no longer enough.
-Only a member of the billionaire’s Club could compete.
+His carefree attitude to spending including £2 billion in his first ten years has transformed the game, terrifying other top clubs who could not compete.
 Under his watch, Chelsea has been transformed into one of the biggest clubs in the world.
-Since 2003, no English club has won more silverware, the 2012 Champions League being the icing on the cake.
-Forbes estimates that Chelsea is now the seventh most valuable club in the world, above Juventus, AC Milan and Liverpool.
+Since 2003, no English club has won more silverware, the 2012 Champions League is the icing on the cake.
+Forbes estimates that Chelsea is now the seventh most valuable club in the world.

-And next, they will move into a state-of-the-art, rebuilt stadium on the site of Stamford Bridge, cementing his legacy and adulation amongst Chelsea’s fans.
 Abramovich’s reasons for buying Chelsea remain opaque, given his secretive nature and given the publicity that buying a Premier League club was bound to get him.
-Given that Abramovich has kept his fortune, whilst many of Yeltsin’s oligarchs have lost theirs, buying Chelsea perhaps made sense.
+Despite this, Abramovich has kept his fortune, whilst many of Yeltsin’s oligarchs have lost theirs, buying Chelsea perhaps made sense.
 Football gave him a non-threatening international profile, and perhaps even insurance against it all being taken away.